 A good example of Mind components in action is a Level Mind: Place an empty actor in your level and name it Level Mind.
 Add a

-Script Class Name to the name of your
+SkookumScriptMindComponent and set the Script Mind Class Name to the name of your

 Mind class.
 Your